 More P-EBT funds are coming for the 2020-2021 school year for hybrid/remote learners who qualify for free and reduced-price meals.

-To be considered, households must submit an annual household income eligibility application ASAP or be approved for Medicaid or SNAP benefits.
+To be considered, households must submit an free and reduced price meal application ASAP or be approved for Medicaid or SNAP benefits.
 Families who received benefits last summer are not automatically eligible.
 Eligibility is based on the current school year.